keithy/angelbox/README.md

 ## Docker-Compose-USE <composition.env>

 The script `docker-compose-use` creates a `.env` file for `docker-compose` to use.
-It processes a `my-services.env` file which you provide to define the composition - the list of services, and values for the variables.
+It processes a `composition.env` file which you provide to define the composition - the list of services, and values for the variables.

 ```
 #> docker-compose-use ./config-example/server.env
 ```
-where `./config-example/server.env` is:
+where `./config-example/server.env` is similar to:
 ```
 MYSQL_IMAGE=mariadb/10.4-bionic
 MYSQL_PORTS_3306=4000

-COMPOSE_FILE=common.yml:\
+COMPOSE_FILE=box-begin.yml:\
     hub/official/mysql.yml:\
     hub/official/mysql/+file-secrets.yml:\
-    common-end.yml
+    box-end.yml
 ```

 #### Conventions